-Campus Searches
+Campus Searches Policy

 To protect the safety and well-being of our students, campus searches may occur at any time and without notice.
-In case of wrongdoing, investigations may include student-issued lockers, book bags, or personal belongings.
-Those suspected of criminal activity will be turned over to the proper authorities.
+These searches could encompass student lockers, book bags, or personal possessions if required for investigative purposes.
+Individuals suspected of engaging in criminal behavior will be handed over to the appropriate legal authorities for further action